 Our driver Gulzar was already waiting for us at the airport.
 Soon we were cruising on our way to Gulmarg.
-There was snow in Srinagar and Magam but not much, just a few on both sides of the road.
+There was snow in Srinagar and Magam but not much, just a little on both sides of the road.

 But as we kept getting closer to Tangmarg, the amount of snow too slowly kept increasing.
 After about an hour and a half, we finally reached Tangmarg.